 1. Dryness resulting in cracked heels

 • Dry skin is a condition that can affect both the elderly and young people.
-However, unlike young people, the metabolism rate in elderly is not very good.
-Therefore, elderly feet care includes cracked heels.
+However, unlike young people, the metabolism rate in the elderly is not very good.
+Therefore, elderly foot care includes cracked heels.

 • Ageing bones tend to be brittle and fragile.
 They lose their malleability.
 Therefore, even a simple sprain could be devastating.

-• Light sessions of exercises regularly without over-exerting themselves in elderly can be helpful.
+• Light sessions of exercises regularly without over-exerting themselves in the elderly can be helpful.

 3. Persistent infections

-• Most of the elderly feet problems begin with a stubborn athlete’s foot.
+• Most elderly foot problems begin with a stubborn athlete’s foot.
 As the skin grows drier, it becomes easier for fungi and bacteria to nestle themselves under the cracked skin.
-This causes swelling, redness, sores, constant itching and can even get gangrenous.
+This causes swelling, redness, sores, constant itching, and can even get gangrenous.

 • Over-the-counter fungal medication can help in this condition.
-However, a qualified physician should always be consulted before applying directly on the bare skin.
+However, a qualified physician should always be consulted before applying directly to the bare skin.